How To Clean Your Engine Bay

 - Wash your engine bay after your car has cooled down.
 If you wash it while it’s hot, it could produce steam that can crack plastics, corrode wires, or scald you.

 - Wear clothes with soft surfaces.
-Jeans, for example, have metal that could scratch the car.
+Jeans, for example, have metal bits that could scratch the car.

 FAQs About Cleaning an Engine Bay